uw-it-aca/scout/README.md

     (venv)vagrant@vagrant $ cd scoutproject
     (venv)vagrant@vagrant $ python manage.py runserver 0:8000

-**Share your Django server (via Vagrant Share)
+**Share your Django server (using Vagrant Share)**

-    Create a vagrantshare account if you haven't already: https://atlas.hashicorp.com/ Make sure you have already started your Django server.
+    Create a HashiCorp account if you haven't already: https://atlas.hashicorp.com/ Make sure you have already started your Django server.

     In a new terminal window: